-Sanctuary Group’s Grand Ideas Fund offers charitable grants to organisations to help mobilise community projects in their area.
+Sanctuary Group’s Community Investment Fund offers charitable grants to organisations to help mobilise community projects in their area.

 Community and resident groups, registered charities, councils, schools and social enterprises can all apply for up to £1,000 in the latest round of funding.

-The Grand Ideas Fund seeks to support projects that make a difference to Sanctuary residents and their communities and link to one or more of the fund’s priorities, which are:
+The fund seeks to support projects that make a difference to Sanctuary residents and their communities and link to one or more of the fund’s priorities, which are:

 - Increasing life and work skills;

 - Growing neighbourhood pride and bringing communities together;

 - Helping residents to manage their money.